flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/dashboard.md

 ### Widgets

-The Dashboard provides several widgets to allow quick access to specific indformation and pages.
+The Dashboard provides several widgets to allow quick access to specific information and pages.

 The provided widget are: